 #1 Check Power Connections and Cables

-The first step is to make sure that you are using proper connections for the power and Ethernet.
+The first step is to ensure you are using the correct power and Ethernet connections.
 First, make sure that the router or modem is receiving proper power from the outlet.
 The switch should be on, and you should be using the ISP-provided adapter.

-Second, you should check if one of the connection cables, such as the Ethernet cable, is faulty or loose.
+Second, check whether one of the connection cables, such as the Ethernet cable, is faulty or loose.
 You may try reconnecting it to the port to be sure.

 If you find that a faulty cable is causing the issue, you can simply replace it, and the white blinking light should go away.